Legal Requirements for Building an ADU

 Where else?
 You’re already here.

 Even if you prefer to just search online, it’s worth giving this office a call to double-check that the information available online is up-to-date, because the laws around ADUs are changing fast.
+They can also give you a sense of how long the permit process will take and any other questions you may have.

-Step 3 (Optional): Hire a Builder to Figure All This Out for You
+Step 3 (Optional): Hire a builder to figure all this out for you

 About the author